ngbrown11/ngbrown11.github.io/_posts/projects/2016-08-22-guess-the-number.markdown

 - Can help when a random "pick a number" situation comes up
 - Can help to waste time there is nothing else to do

-I intend to upgrade the application so that it has a more pleasant ui.
+I intend to upgrade the application so that it has a more pleasant UI.
 I definitely also intend to add more range options then
 0-100 to the application to make the app more useful.

-Here is the app's link to [Google Play.](https://play.google.com/store/apps/details?id=io.github.ngbrown11.myfirstapp) Also, here is a link to the [Github repo.](https://github.com/ngbrown11/guess-the-number)
+Here is the app's link to [Google Play.](https://play.google.com/store/apps/details?id=io.github.ngbrown11.myfirstapp) Also, here is a link to the [GitHub repo.](https://github.com/ngbrown11/guess-the-number)